 - Avoiding perfumed soaps and bubble bath

 Patients are advised to use simple analgesia for pain relief related to cystitis.
 Over the counter painkillers which can be used include:

 - Ibuprofen (if suitable)

-Where can you buy products for cystitis?Most pharmacies and larger grocery stores sell products for cystitis.
-The number of products can also be purchased online on Amazon and other websites.
+Most pharmacies and larger grocery stores sell products for cystitis.
+A number of products can also be purchased online on Amazon and other websites.
 Although I review the use of the two most popular cystitis products, there are plenty of other brands available online and from pharmacies containing the same active ingredients.

-Options for over the counter treatment of cystitisProducts used in the management of cystitis make the urine less acidic, helping with cystitis symptoms such as painful urination, burning, and stinging.
-Two main ingredients used in cystitis relief products include:
+Products used to manage cystitis make the urine less acidic, helping with cystitis symptoms such as painful urination, burning, and stinging.

 - Potassium citrate

 Neither of the products has antibiotic properties.
 Additionally, there is little evidence to support their effectiveness.

 Products used to relieve cystitis symptoms come in powders, which are mixed with water.